Masterclass

 Fast and Simple: No lengthy negotiations.
 Just sign and go.
 This made SAFEs a perfect fit for early-stage startups.

-Founder-Friendly: There is no rush to set a valuation to quickly.
-Founders retain the freedom to make decisions about the valuation of the startup at some point in the future.
+Founder-Friendly: There is no rush to set a valuation too quickly.
+Founders retain the freedom to decide the startup's valuation at some point in the future.

 Investor Incentives: Discounts and valuation caps are offered to the investors.
-This allows investment in the early stages when the startups require capital the most.
+This allows investment in the early stages, when startups require capital most.

 Cons:

-Uncertain Ownership: Some founders are often unaware of how much equity they are putting up in the business.
-This can create issues in the next rounds of funding.
+• Uncertain Ownership: Some founders are unaware of how much equity they are putting into the business.
+It can create issues in the next rounds of funding.

-Investor Risks: There is a potential that a startup company will never complete a priced round of funding, which means the SAFEs will never convert either.
+• Investor Risks: There is a risk that a startup company will never complete a priced round of funding, meaning the SAFEs will never convert.

-Potential Dilution: Excessive use of SAFEs complicates a company’s funding rounds later on.
-Founders should always ensure that their cap table does not get out of control through dilution.
+• Potential Dilution: Excessive use of SAFEs complicates a company’s funding rounds later on.
+Founders should always ensure their cap table does not dilute out of control.

 Fundraising with a SAFE is quite simple: